What is a national emergency? Here are 8 things to know

 Presidents have long had broad discretion to declare national emergencies and can tap into an array of emergency powers when they do.

-While a president's emergency powers aren't spelled out in the Constitution, legal scholars say the president is entitled to them under the broadly defined "executive power."
-Abraham Lincoln used the power to suspend habeas corpus during the Civil War, while Franklin Roosevelt used it order the internment of 100,000 Japanese-Americans during World War II.
+While those emergency powers aren't spelled out in the Constitution, legal scholars say the president is entitled to them under the broadly defined "executive power."
+Abraham Lincoln used the power to suspend habeas corpus during the Civil War, while Franklin Roosevelt used it to order the internment of more than 100,000 Japanese-Americans during World War II.

 2. What are the powers?